I had no knowledge of who the Rowan Brothers were before I bought this.

 Allmusic: Released in 1972, the Rowan Brothers’ eponymous debut arrived with a great deal of hype, including an ad featuring a quote from Jerry Garcia in which he stated that Chris and Lorin Rowan “could be like the Beatles.
 They’re that good.”
 Produced by Bill Wolf and David Grisman (credited as David Diadem), the first effort from the Stinson Beach, CA, duo never even came close to living up to such lofty praise

-Allmusic say this about the album: “Ignored at the time and somewhat dated today, The Rowan Brothers is another forgotten relic from the late-'60s and early-'70s San Francisco music scene”
+Allmusic go on to offer this opinion about the album: “Ignored at the time and somewhat dated today, The Rowan Brothers is another forgotten relic from the late-’60s and early-’70s San Francisco music scene”

 Country with harps, flutes, moogs, saxophones, cellos, and violins.